 Do you feel that?
 As August draws to a close and September creeps closer, that only means one thing: it’s almost time for football.
-The 2017 NFL season kicks off soon, and with it comes fantasy football.
-And just because the Chargers moved up the road, doesn’t mean we can’t still enjoy Sunday afternoons.
+The NFL season kicks off soon, and with it comes fantasy football.
+And just because the Chargers moved up the road, doesn’t mean we can’t still enjoy Sunday afternoons. (*grumble*)

 You probably think of fantasy football as an excuse to watch every game, earn bragging rights, and talk smack to your friends.
 It certainly falls into all of those categories.
 But what you might not expect is that it’s also often a useful tool for divorced dads.

 Following a divorce, noncustodial parents have it tough this time of year.
-During the summer, you probably had more opportunities to see your children.
+During the summer, you likely had more opportunities to see your children.
 Now they’re going back to school, and with everything that entails, you may not get to see them as often.
 Playing fantasy football with them may serve as an additional way to connect, as well as teach them various useful life skills.
 And it’s a pretty good time to boot.